Jon-Audi/Jaxi-Taxi/README.md

     sudo systemctl restart jaxi-taxi.service
     ```
 This should resolve the error.
 The new `.gitignore` file will prevent this from happening again with your music files.

+### ESP32 Troubleshooting

+If your lights aren't responding, follow these steps:

+1.  **Check the ESP32 Serial Monitor:**
+    *   Connect the ESP32 to your computer and open the Arduino IDE.
+    *   Open the Serial Monitor (top-right icon) and set the baud rate to `115200`.
+    *   Reset the ESP32.
+You should see it connect to your WiFi and print its IP address.
+If not, double-check your WiFi credentials in the code.
+    *   When a song plays in Jaxi Taxi, the monitor should print `--- New Request Received ---` along with the JSON data.
+If you don't see this, the Pi is not reaching the ESP32.

+2.  **Verify the IP Address:**
+    *   Make sure the IP address in the ESP32's Serial Monitor is the *exact same* one you put in the `/home/jon/jaxi-taxi/.env` file on your Raspberry Pi (including the `http://` prefix).

+3.  **Check Pi Logs:**
+    *   On your Raspberry Pi, run `sudo journalctl -u jaxi-taxi.service -f`.
+    *   When a song plays, you should see a log message like `[Flow] Sending command to ESP32 at http://...`.
+    *   If you see a network error, it confirms the Pi cannot connect to the ESP32.

+4.  **Confirm Network Connectivity:**
+    *   On the Raspberry Pi, try to `ping <ESP32_IP_ADDRESS>` (without the `http://`).
+If you get a response, the devices can see each other on the network.
+If not, there is a network issue (e.g., they are on different WiFi networks or a firewall is blocking them).